Dentinoenamel junction: Functions

-The dentino-enamel junction (DEJ) is an intricate biomechanical interface that forms the boundary between the highly mineralised enamel and the collagen-rich dentin.
+The dentino-enamel junction is an intricate biomechanical interface that forms the boundary between the highly mineralised enamel and the collagen-rich dentin.
 Enamel is the hardest tissue in the human body, consisting predominantly of hydroxyapatite crystals.
 At the same time, dentin is a more flexible tissue with a lower mineral content, providing structural support to enamel.
 The DEJ plays an essential role in ensuring the integration of these two mechanically different tissues, allowing for the dissipation of stresses during mastication and preventing crack propagation that could otherwise lead to tooth failure.

 The molecular structure of the DEJ is designed to accommodate the stark differences in composition and mechanical properties between enamel and dentin.
 The specialised architecture of the DEJ not only strengthens the bond between these tissues but also distributes mechanical loads in a way that maximises the durability and functionality of the tooth.

 Mechanical role of DEJ in tooth function

 Primary mechanical role of DEJ is to act as a transitional buffer between enamel and dentin.
 The molecular architecture of the DEJ ensures that stress concentrations are minimized at the junction, preventing the formation of cracks that could compromise the structural integrity of the tooth.

 Cracks formed in the enamel has tendency to not pass through dentin due to existence of DEJ.
 This crack-stopping ability is largely attributed to the nano-interlocking structures within the DEJ, which dissipate the energy of the crack and prevent it from spreading further.
 In this way, the DEJ functions as a protective barrier, ensuring the longevity of the tooth under repeated mechanical stress.